Vishal586/Aptitude/README.md

 Each chapter covers theory, solved examples, and practice questions to strengthen your problem-solving ability.

----

-## 📂 Repository Structure

-Each chapter is uploaded in a separate folder with explanations and practice problems.

-Aptitude-Series/
-├── 01_Number_System/
-│ ├── Notes.md
-│ ├── Examples.md
-│ └── Practice_Questions.md
-├── 02_Percentage/
-│ ├── Notes.md
-│ ├── Examples.md
-│ └── Practice_Questions.md
-├── 03_Profit_and_Loss/
-│ ├── Notes.md
-│ ├── Examples.md
-│ └── Practice_Questions.md
-└── ...

-yaml
-Copy code

-> 📁 **Naming Convention:**
-> Each topic folder starts with a number to indicate its order in the series (e.g., `01_`, `02_`, `03_`).

----

 ## 🧠 Topics Covered (Updated Regularly)